 Our Top Picks

 Check out this list to discover some of the best fly repellents on the market to increase outdoor safety from bug bites and rid outdoor space of those irritating pests.
 These top picks were chosen with all of the abovementioned considerations in mind, in addition to overall quality, efficacy, and value.

-Due to their overall effectiveness, DEET repellents, like this OFF!
-Deep Woods fly repellent, remain one of the most popular options for keeping flying and biting insects at bay.
+Due to their overall effectiveness, DEET repellents like this one remain popular for keeping flying and biting insects at bay.
 This fly repellent is available in two 4-ounce spray cans that are ideal for a fishing, hiking, or camping trip or for simply using in the backyard.
 The aerosol spray is easy to apply, though users should remember to cover their eyes, nose, and mouth to reduce the chance of eye irritation, ingestion, or inhalation.

 This fly repellent is made with 25 percent DEET, allowing it to repel several fly species, including mosquitoes, gnats, and biting flies.
 It can also ward off chiggers and ticks.
-The fly repellent boasts a powder-dry formula that won’t leave an oily or greasy residue after application, and it remains effective for up to 8 hours, at which point users can reapply if they’re still outdoors.
+The fly repellent boasts a powder-dry formula that won’t leave an oily or greasy residue after application, and it remains effective for up to 8 hours, at which point it can be reapplied.

 These two ultrasonic pest repellers from Mos-Repel are designed to be plugged directly into a power outlet.
 The blue light indicates the device is working, though it should be noted that sound waves have a difficult time traveling through solid objects, like a wall or door, so these affordable devices are only effective within a single room or an open area.